OpenTOPAS/OpenTOPAS/OpenTOPAS_quickStart_forMacOS.md

 # QuickStart Guide for OpenTOPAS: TOol for PArticle Simulation
-This file details the steps to be followed by <ins>Mac users</ins> to order to install OpenTOPAS and launch your first simulation.
+This file details the steps to be followed by <ins>Mac users</ins> in order to install OpenTOPAS and launch your first simulation.

 > [!WARNING]
 > We recommend macOS version 14.0 (Sonoma) or higher.
 Furthermore these instructions are only compatible with `qt@5` (see the warnings in Step 6 to ensure that `qt@6` is not installed on your system).
 We take no responsibility for users who wish to proceed with `qt@6` already installed on their system.